 The initial release of Gibson’s Les Paul guitar did not perform well, which was considered a failure.
 However, with time, the popularity of the brand has grown significantly, and now there are several models available with different styles and features.

 Additionally, the Les Paul guitar now comes with various humbucking pickups, and Gibson has introduced unique finishes such as tiger stripe maple and “quilted” maple tops.

 Gibson Les Paul Models Through Time

 Les Paul Guitars Were Considered A Failed Product By Gibson

 After the success of the original Les Paul, the company started to redesign the guitar to meet the needs of a modern guitar player.
-By the late 1960s, artists were using the sunburst Les Paul Standard guitars.
+By the late 1960s, artists used the sunburst Les Paul Standard guitars.
 In July 1968, Gibson began production on the Les Paul single-cutaway guitar.
 The guitar continues to be made today.
 Gibson also produces the Les Paul SG.
 The company has never lost faith in the guitar.

 After the original Les Paul guitar was reintroduced in 1958, Gibson discontinued its affiliation with the brand.
 In late 1959, the company renamed the Les Paul Special the “SG Special.”
 The neck pickup cavity was overlapping the neck-to-body joint, weakening the joint.
 In response, Gibson designers moved the neck pickup farther down the body to create a stronger joint.

 After the initial launch, the guitar received PAF pickups, which Seth Lover designed.
 However, the guitars didn’t get the new twangy sounds because new musical styles, including surf-style instrumental music, were emerging in the U.S. Because of this, Gibson stopped producing Les Paul guitars for a couple of years until it finally resurrected the brand in 1996.